Wedding of Prince Henry, Duke of Gloucester and Lady Alice Montagu Douglas Scott

 September 2, 1935: A royal gathering at Balmoral Castle on the occasion of the Duke of Gloucester’s engagement to Lady Alice Montagu Douglas Scott.
 From left to right: The Duchess of Buccleuch (Alice’s mother), King George V, Lady Alice Montagu Douglas Scott, Prince Henry, Duke of Gloucester and Queen Mary

 Both Prince Henry and Lady Alice were older than usual when they married.
 Henry was 35-years-old and Alice was nearly 34-years-old.
 Henry’s eldest brother David (the future King Edward VIII and later Duke of Windsor) was also not married and his parents had given up hope.
-David encouraged Henry’s bachelorhood because then he would feel more comfortable about not being the only single sibling.
+David encouraged Henry’s bachelorhood because it made him feel more comfortable about not being the only single sibling.
 He also encouraged Henry’s travels which kept him out of any serious relationship.
 In the early 1930s, most of Henry’s friends thought he had his eye on Lady Alice and that Henry would have courted her if he would settle down.

 Pressured by his parents, Prince Henry decided it was time to settle down and started to seriously court Lady Alice, sister of one of his best friends Lord William Montagu Douglas Scott.
-In May 1935, after an extended stay with an uncle in Kenya, Alice had returned home due to her father’s illness and the couple started to see quite a lot of each other.
+In May 1935, after an extended stay with an uncle in Kenya, Alice returned home due to her father’s illness and the couple started to see quite a lot of each other.
 Henry and Alice were staying at Windsor Castle with Queen Mary while King George V, who was ill, was staying at Sandringham.
 Henry wrote to his father: “I saw Alice Scott several times & met her out riding each morning.
 I think Mama liked her.”
 George V replied quickly to his son, a surprise considering his health situation, “Mama thought Alice Scott very nice, glad you saw something of her at Windsor.”

 While walking his dogs with Alice at Richmond Park, Henry finally proposed.
 Alice later wrote in her memoirs: “There was no formal declaration on his part, I think he just muttered it as an aside…nor was there any doubt about my acceptance.
 I was thirty-four, so I had had a very good innings.
 Apart from my great happiness in getting married, I felt too that it was time I did something useful with my life.”